ROODAY/Reliable-Transport/README.md

 ## Design

-This protocol implements Selective Repeat with Cumulative ACKs, utilizing a static retransmission timer (timeout length is defined as an argument when running the program).
+This protocol implements Go Back N with Cumulative ACKs and SACK, utilizing a static retransmission timer (timeout length is defined as an argument when running the program).